-As the research and development of next-generation networks are still in their infancy, much more effort should be devoted to the use of game theory for next-generation networks.
-Hence, this conference aims to provide a venue to exchange recent advances in this topic.
-In this conference, we look for original and unpublished research works in the use of game theory for solving challenging problems in next-generation networks.
+Consequently, the study of game theory for next-generation networks is still important and challenging in academia and industry.
+This conference aims to provide a venue to exchange recent advances in this topic.
+We look for original and unpublished research works in the use of game theory for solving challenging problems in next-generation networks.

 Welcome to the EAI Community

 Let the EAI Community help you build your career with collaborative research, objective evaluation, and fair recognition: